portainer/kubernetes-beta/README.md

 Helm chart should be available soon.

-Have an issue with the deployment of this version inside your Kubernetes cluster?
+IF you have an issue with the deployment of this version inside your Kubernetes cluster?
 Please comment on the [deployment topic]()

 # Feedback

-Have some feedback about the BETA version of Portainer for Kubernetes?
-We're welcoming all the feedback regarding everything Portainer and Kubernetes.
+If you have feedback, postive or negative, about the BETA version of Portainer for Kubernetes, we welcome this with open arms.
+We are building to a product usability principle of KISS (Keep it Simple), so the UI/UX will remain as uncluttered as possible and with as little Kubernetes Jargon as possible.
+For this reason, feedback will be viewed through the lens of "how can we add that whilst remaining true to our priciples".

 To make it simpler for everyone to provide and follow feedback, we have created a [list of topics]() around different areas that you can comment about.